QubitProducts/miniMerge/README.md

            not go through file contents to analyse deps and only till
            comment like contents is present)
          --help,-h Shows this text

+For even more examples, run java -jar MiniMerge.jar -h